Azure/Azure-Sentinel/README.md

       * In the grey "Disable User" action box, click in the box where it says "Choose a value".
 A search window will appear
         * Search for "Incident Description" and select "Incident Description" from the search results
         * Click in the whitespace outside of the Action Box to confirm the selection
+	  * Click on where it says "is equal to" and select "starts with"
+      * Click where it says "Choose a value" and type "User"
     * In the green "True" Action Box, click "Add an action"
       * In the search box, type "Create Job"
         * In the "Actions" tab, select "Create job"